Cooperative Education Program

 Students in Kent State University's Cooperative Education Program (co-op) enhance their degree program by relating theory to practice and applying what they have learned in the classroom to real-life workplace scenarios.
 This process of “learning by doing” increases student motivation and employability after graduation and maximizes student growth and development.
 Through a co-op experience, students explore career and academic options, test career choices, increase professional skills and earn money to contribute to educational expenses.
 Cooperative education experiences are highly desired, selective and in the student’s chosen field.

 All students participating in a co-op experience must register for COOP 20092 (non-credit, offered through University College) and pay the co-op fee.
 Enrollment in the course is restricted by special approval, and students may only register after submission and approval of all application forms.
 Enrollment in the course will ensure the student is designated and reported as a full-time student and permit the student to have access to all student services and resources during the co-op semester.
+Students participating in a cooperative education course do not earn credit hours the semester away.
+As a result, students are not eligible to receive federal or state grants, student loans or institutional scholarships.
+However, students will be reported to their federal loan services as enrolled full-time, allowing for student loans to remain in the in-school deferment status and therefore not enter repayment.

 Fully Offered At: